 What if I have a changeover flight?

 Even though you may only be spending half an hour in one country before hopping on your next flight, CBD still falls under their jurisdiction.
 So we will say it again, do your research!
-Asian and African countries generally have stricter laws on CBD but there are some exceptions.
+Countries within Asia and Africa generally have stricter laws on CBD but there are some exceptions.

 Broadly speaking, European countries are tolerant of hemp-derived CBD products due to the mass decriminalisation of industrial hemp.
 However, some countries like Sweden tend to crack down on CBD a little more.
 The best advice we can give you about taking CBD on a flight is to be upfront.
 If you approach the airport staff with your CBD in hand and the batch test report then this will reduce any unwanted stress before stepping on to the plane.